Forrest Place

-Forrest Place is a pedestrianised square located within the CBD of Perth, Western Australia.
+Forrest Place is a pedestrianised square located within the central business district of Perth, Western Australia.
 The street was created in 1923, and has a history of being a focal point for significant political meetings and demonstrations.

 Description

-Forrest Place connects Perth Railway Station on Wellington Street with the Murray Street Mall, outside the Carillon City shopping centre.
-It is 150 m long, and is paved and landscaped as a pedestrian mall, with seating, public artwork, and trees.
+Forrest Place connects Perth railway station on Wellington Street with the Murray Street Mall, outside the Carillon City shopping centre.
+It is 150 m long, and is paved and landscaped as a pedestrianised square, with seating, public artwork, and trees.
 The eastern side of the street is lined by shops from the Forrest Chase shopping complex, while the historic General Post Office and Commonwealth Bank buildings are located to the west.

 Forrest Place is used in many ways throughout the year, including cultural displays, children's activities and parades, and contains the City of Perth visitors centre.